NFL Rumors: Buzz and Predictions After Day 2 of 2019 Free Agency

 Suh played for the Los Angeles Rams on a one-year, $14 million deal in 2018.

-While there hasn't been a lot of chatter surrounding Suh during the two-day "legal tampering" period, but the Rams no longer view Suh as an affordable option—according to Ryan Kartje of the Orange County Register:
+While there hasn't been a lot of chatter surrounding Suh during the two-day "legal tampering" period, the Rams no longer view him as an affordable option, according to Ryan Kartje of the Orange County Register:

 Ryan Kartje @Ryan_Kartje